And introducing our Great Lakes Passport

 FLOW’s 2019 “Public Trust Month” Video Postcards

 FLOW treated July 2019 as “Public Trust Month”.
 We reached out to you, the public, and asked “Who owns the Great Lakes?”
-We talked to a U.S. Senator, a state attorney general, a mayor, fly fishermen, artists, ballet dancers, an author, a child in a kayak.
+We talked to a U.S. Senator, a state attorney general, a tribal chairman, a mayor, fly fishermen, artists, ballet dancers, an author, a child in a kayak.
 Here is a video montage with some of your answers.

 Michiganders and visitors of all backgrounds share their thoughts on who owns the Great Lakes and the value of the Public Trust